DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 Configure myAutomation.h - Servos for Signals an Animations
 -----------------------------------------------------------

-The myAutomation.h file needs to be altered so that the |EX-CS| knows about each Turnout/Point.
+The myAutomation.h file needs to be altered so that the |EX-CS| knows about each servo.

-EX-RAIL supports three methods of controlling servos:
+EX-RAIL supports two methods of controlling servos that are not related to turnouts/points:

-* Turnouts via the SERVO_TURNOUT directive
-* Signals via the SERVO_SIGNAL directive
+* `Signals via the SERVO_SIGNAL directive <Servos for Signals>`_
-* Animations via the SERVO or SERVO2 directives
+* `Animations via the SERVO or SERVO2 directives <Servos for Animations>`_

 Servos for Signals
 ^^^^^^^^^^^^^^^^^^

-The SERVO_SIGNAL directive defines a servo based signal in EX-RAIL to drive semaphore type signals as part of sequences or routes, or simply be set via a signal or similar.
+The ``SERVO_SIGNAL`` directive defines a servo based signal in |EX-R| to drive semaphore type signals as part of sequences or routes, or simply be set via a signal or similar.

 Similar to pin based signals, servo signals are controlled by the ID of the red pin only.